 Interim Communications Program Manager

-KIRKLAND, Wash. – Juanita Beach is closed for at least one week due to elevated bacteria levels.
+KIRKLAND, Wash. – Juanita Beach remains closed due to elevated bacteria levels.

-Water quality staff from the King County Water and Land Resources Division tested the water on Tuesday, June 29, and found that the levels of bacteria on the eastern shore of the beach exceeded the thresholds for bacteria based on the average of the last three tests.
+Water quality staff from the King County Water and Land Resources Division tested the water on Tuesday, October 5, and found that the levels of bacteria on the eastern shore of the beach exceeded the thresholds for bacteria.
 King County crews will return to the beach next week to collect further samples.
 The beach at Juanita Beach Park will reopen when bacteria levels return to a safe range.